 Because with solar we want the daily output to cover most of your household’s energy usage, which means we size up a solar system based on a system’s daily output, not the peak output.

-A solar system in Sydney will output around 4 times its size, so a 5kW system will output around 20kWh on an average day.
+A solar system in Sydney will output around 4 times its size, so a 10kW system will output around 40kWh on an average day.
 But there are large variations based on the weather and the time of year, so it is a matter of getting it right most of the time, and by using averages to roughly work out what will be a good fit.

 Here is an example of output across a day with morning shade, illustrating how real-world output varies significantly.
-On this day the peak output of our 5kW system was only 4.06kW, however, the system produced 24.2kWh of power across the day, significantly higher than the Clean Energy Council’s guideline for a solar system’s output in Sydney (19.7kWh):
+On this day the peak output of our 5kW system was only 4.06kW, however, the system produced 24.2kWh of power across the day, significantly higher than the Clean Energy Council’s guideline for a solar system’s output in Sydney, which is 19.7kWh:

 Sizing Up The Solar System

-Having installed thousands of smart solar systems across NSW, we now have a very clear picture of how households tend to use electricity:
+Having installed thousands of smart solar systems with online monitoring, we now have a very clear picture of how households tend to use electricity: